The Impact of Connectivity on the Production and Diffusion of Knowledge: Equilibria with Multiple Agents

-As a first step toward analyzing such equilibria, we show that for large $\pi$ the second incentive constraint above fails to hold. \begin{lemma} Suppose $\pi > \alpha/(1+\alpha)$, then $w_k(\pi)<v_{k+1}(\pi)$ for every $k$. \end{lemma} This lemma ascertains that a pure-strategy equilibrium with non-zero number of exploiters cannot exist when $\pi>\alpha/(1+\alpha)$.
-In this region it is only the full exploration equilibrium that sustains.
-Therefore, to find intermediate equilibria (pure or mixed), we shall need to only examine the region $\pi \leq \alpha/(1+\alpha)$.
-On this region all terms that include $(\cdot)^+$ inside the expectation operators in \eqref{eq: general_payoff_functions} are zero, and the following theorem results. \begin{theorem}[Asymmetric pure-strategy equilibrium] The asymmetric equilibrium in which $k$ players explore, where $0<k<n$, exists if and only if
+Previously, we characterized symmetric equilibria with full exploration or full exploitation.
+Here we study the intermediate region $\pi\in(\underline{\pi},\bar\pi]$, where a pure-strategy equilibrium can feature both explorers and exploiters.
+Let $k\in\{1,\dots,n-1\}$ be the equilibrium number of explorers.
+Such an equilibrium requires that (\rn{1}) explorers prefer to keep exploring rather than deviate to exploitation, i.e., $v_k(\pi)>w_{k-1}(\pi)$, and (\rn{2}) exploiters prefer to keep exploiting rather than deviate to exploration, i.e., $w_k(\pi)\ge v_{k+1}(\pi)$.
+As a first step toward analyzing such equilibria, we show that for large values of $\pi$, the second incentive constraint (i.e., $w_k(\pi)\ge v_{k+1}(\pi)$) fails. \begin{lemma} If $\pi>\tau$, then $w_k(\pi)<v_{k+1}(\pi)$ for all $k$. \end{lemma} This lemma implies that a pure-strategy equilibrium with a nonzero number of exploiters cannot exist when $\pi>\tau$.
+Hence, to characterize intermediate equilibria, we restrict attention to $\pi\le\tau$.
+The next theorem provides the belief cutoffs supporting an equilibrium with $k$ explorers. \begin{theorem}[Asymmetric pure-strategy equilibrium] An asymmetric equilibrium with $k\in\{1,\dots,n-1\}$ explorers exists if and only if $\pi\in(\pi_{k-1,n},\pi_{k,n}]$, where the cutoffs are given by

-\end{theorem} Using equations in \eqref{eq: general_payoff_functions}, the lower bound in \eqref{eq: asymmetric_equil_cond} drops out of the incentive constraint $v_{k}>w_{k-1}$, and the upper bound from $w_k\geq v_{k+1}$, therefore we omit the formal proof.
-Henceforth, in an economy of $n$ agents we define the threshold $\pi_{k,n}$ as
+\end{theorem} The lower cutoff ($\pi>\pi_{k-1,n}$) follows from the explorers' incentive constraint $v_k>w_{k-1}$, while the upper cutoff ($\pi\le\pi_{k,n}$) follows from the exploiters' constraint $w_k\ge v_{k+1}$.
+Deriving these conditions parallels the steps in Theorem~\ref{thm: exploration_equil}, so we omit the proof..